deepfence/ThreatMapper/README.md

 The console allows you to:

-* Manage the users who can access the console .
+* Manage the users who can access the console.
 * Visualize and drill down into Kubernetes clusters, virtual machines, containers and images, running processes, and network connections in near real time.
 * Invoke vulnerability scans on running containers and applications and review the results, ranked by risk-of-exploit.
 * Invoke vulnerability scans on infrastructure hosts, manually or automatically when they are added to a cluster.